 There's five Via Nirone options, plus one 'All Road' version for venturing off the beaten track.

-For 2018, the frame now uses higher quality 6061 aluminium that is hydroformed and triple butted, meaning there's three tube wall thicknesses to allow it to be as light but stiff as possible.
+The frame now uses 6061 aluminium that is hydroformed and triple butted, meaning there's three tube wall thicknesses to allow it to be as light but stiff as possible.

 Whilst you can't have Countervail tech, you do get kevlar inserts (K-Vid) inside the carbon fork, dampening out some of the buzz.

-Concluding our review of the Shimano Sora version, we commented: “The basics are all present with the Bianchi Via Nirone 7.
-The ride quality of the exceptional frame is ace, but the slightly lacklustre components like the wheels, tyres and brakes not only bring the weight up but hurt its handling a little bit."
+In our last review, we were impressed by the frame but less so the finishing kit, commenting: "The ride quality of the exceptional frame is ace, but the slightly lacklustre components like the wheels, tyres and brakes not only bring the weight up but hurt its handling a little bit."

 The Aquila's tube shapes provided the inspiration for frames like the Oltre – so of course you get aero shapes including an hourglass shaped head tube, bowed forks, plus an integrated bar and stem set up using Bianchi's own custom handlebar design.